adedner/dune-fempy/doc/sphinx/construction.rst

 ***********************************

 We start off by describing the concepts used to export a Dune C++ class to python.
-Consider a class with some method we want to export
+Consider a class with some method we want to export:

 .. code-block:: c++